 “Hope is the feeling that the feeling you have isn’t permanent.”

 ~ Jean Kerr ~

-While admittedly an eternal optimist, my optimism is tempered — no, balanced — with realism.
-As a realistic optimist, my circumstances are never tainted by hope but neither is my hope ever diminished by circumstance.
+While admittedly an eternal optimist, my optimism is tempered — no, balanced — by realism.
+As an optimistic realist, my circumstances are never skewed by hope but neither is my hope ever diminished by circumstance.
 Difficulty & possibility are met shoulder to shoulder.

 A person’s optimism in the future seems to be controlled by a small front part of the mid-brain, according to a study that used brain imaging.